kahkengwong/CEP-IP_Framework/README.md

 [Open an issue](https://github.com/kahkengwong/CEP-IP_Framework/issues) describing the problem, including your error message, R version, and operating system.

 ### 💡 Have an Improvement?
-You can contribute via a **pull request**:
+You can contribute via a **pull request**.

-**What is a pull request?**: A way to propose changes to the repository.
-You fork (copy) the project, make improvements in your copy, then ask me to review and merge your changes into the main project.
+**What is a pull request?**: A way to propose changes to the repository - You fork (copy) the project, make improvements in your copy, then ask me to review and merge your changes into the main project.

 **How to submit:**
 1. Fork this repository (click "Fork" button at top)